How to Create an Nginx Reverse Proxy

 sudo rm /etc/nginx/sites-available/reverse-proxy

-# Test and reload
+Test the remaining configuration and reload Nginx:

 sudo nginx -t && sudo systemctl reload nginx